pingidentity/pingone-magiclink-sample-solution/README.md

 Create an OIDC Client with the following attributes:
 - A generated Client Secret.
+   - Important!
+Do not provide this secret to the mobile application.
+The mobile application can authenticate using PKCE.
+The Client Secret should only be used by the web service to generate a login_hint_token.
 - Response Type: Code
 - Grant Type: Authorization Code
    - PKCE Enforcement: S256_REQUIRED